2019 n2c2/OHNLP Shared-Task and Workshop

 The i2b2 Center (Informatics for Integrating Biology and the Bedside), funded by the National Institutes of Health (NIH) from 2004 to 2014 and based at Partners HealthCare System in Boston, was led by Principal Investigator Isaac Kohane, MD, PhD, and Executive Director Susanne Churchill, PhD.
 The i2b2 NLP Shared Task challenges/workshops and resulting research data sets were designed and led by Co-Investigator Ozlem Uzuner, MEng, PhD, originally at MIT CSAIL and subsequently at SUNY Albany.

 Drs.
-Kohane and Churchill are now the inaugural Chair and Executive Director, respectively, of the Harvard Medical School Department of Biomedical Informatics (DBMI) , where the NLP Data Sets will remain under the stewardship of their Healthcare Data Science Program .
+Kohane and Churchill are now the inaugural Chair and Executive Director, respectively, of the Harvard Medical School Department of Biomedical Informatics (DBMI) , where the NLP Data Sets will remain under their stewardship.
 The NLP Shared Task challenges and workshops continue to be directed by Dr. Uzuner , now Associate Professor of Information Sciences and Technology in the Volgenau School of Engineering at George Mason University and Visiting Associate Professor of Biomedical Informatics at HMS DBMI.

 The software development component of the former i2b2 Center is now under the direction of the i2b2 tranSMART Foundation , a member-driven non-profit foundation developing an open-source / open-data community around the i2b2, tranSMART and OpenBEL translational research platforms.